 - In The Lord of the Rings, it's no coincidence that the Black Speech word for "ring wraith" is Naz'gul, though these are actually halfway between ghost and lich.note

-- In the Night Huntress series, ghouls are a sister race to vampires, created when a human drinks vampire blood during life and is given a ghoul heart transplant after death.
-They retain their same personalities.
-They must eat human flesh on occasion but generally stick to raw meat.
+- In the Night Huntress series, ghouls are a sister race to vampires, created when a human drinks vampire blood before dying and is given a ghoul heart transplant after death, followed by pouring vampire blood on it.
+They retain their human personalities.
+They must eat human flesh on occasion to maintain their strength, but generally stick to raw animal meat.
 They can only be killed by decapitation.

 - In The Elric Saga, ghouls drain the strength of those they touch, possibly the inspiration for Dungeons & Dragons ghouls.
 They are, however, summoned from another world, rather than undead.